allenl7/privacy/README.md

 # Why Privacy, Security, Data and Software Sovereignty is Important.

 The way I think about privacy and security is that it really just an means to an end.
 I would much rather spend my time taking long walks on the beach then being hyper vigilant and thinking of how I could be vulnerable.
-However, our privacy is being under attacked and by every single organization mostly for their own benefit.
+However, our privacy and freedom is being under attacked by every single organization because "survalience capitialism".

 If you do a lot of very important things (media, communication, work, etc) digitally or if you store a of assets (bank account, sensitive info, etc) digitally, you are going to want it to be private and secure.
 The internet can be a highly adversarial environment and privacy and security is a form of self defense.